sumurthy/md_apispec/markdowns/api/table_post_rows.md

-# Create TableRowCollection
+# Create TableRow

-Use this API to create a new TableRowCollection.
+Use this API to create a new TableRow.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request